-- Brodus Clay gimmick was based on his real life job as a body guard but then he became a giant dancing Disco Dan and the only living, breathing Funkasaurus in captivity.
+- Brodus Clay's gimmick was based on his real life job as a body guard but then he became a giant dancing Disco Dan and the only living, breathing Funkasaurus in captivity.

 - Daniel Bryan started off as a bland vanilla midget who was picked up by Spanky because he needed a partner but then merged the ROH World and Pure wrestling titles and became an Arrogant Kung-Fu Guy.
 Then he became the bland vanilla midget rookie Daniel Bryan until he won one of the ladder matches at Money in the Bank, burnt his bridges and degraded into an insane Small Name, Big Ego who hates goats and the word yes.
 This was partially based on real life, where he was the very definition of vanilla midget before working on speaking.

-- K-Quick/Ron "The Truth" Killings was just a wrestling rapper but then was betrayed by John Morrison and became an insane conspiracy theorists who talks to people who are not really there and hates all you all little Jimmies.
+- K-Kwik/Ron "The Truth" Killings was just a wrestling rapper but then was betrayed by John Morrison and became an insane conspiracy theorists who talks to people who are not really there and hates all you all little Jimmies.
 He also developed a fear of heights and spiders.
 He was also the bad toothed Pretty Ricky but most fans would rather forget that one.

 - The Rock's gimmick was speaking in third person at all times and comically overselling.

 - The Undertaker's gimmick has switched between being a grave digging zombie, the evil in hearts of all men, a wrestling biker, and the last outlaw.
 Through it all, the gimmick of being unbeatable at Wrestlemania has been his only constant.